perrin-isir/yomix/README.md

     yomix example/pbmc.h5ad

-Input files must be anndata object saved in h5ad format (see [anndata - Annotated data](https://anndata.readthedocs.io/en/latest/index.html#)), with at least one .obsm field of dimension 2 or more.
+The input file must be an anndata object saved in h5ad format (see [anndata - Annotated data](https://anndata.readthedocs.io/en/latest/index.html#)), with at least one .obsm field of dimension 2 or more.